jmttlmn/COMM-418/Final.md

 Speed cameras are the most mobile devices in the city’s camera network and can be rotated to new locations as safety priorities change.
 Red-light cameras, by contrast, are more constrained by installation requirements and tend to remain fixed at intersections.
 Both are a part of the same multi-million dollar revenue generator that has become increasingly controversial.

 The Washington Post [reported](https://www.washingtonpost.com/dc-md-va/2026/03/28/speed-cameras-dc-scofflaws/) that D.C. issued about 3.3 million camera tickets in 2025.
 Making the city more than $257 million in speeding tickets alone.
 The Post also reported that starting in 2023, the city has issued more than $150 million in speeding tickets each year, with 2025 producing the highest total of the post-pandemic period.
 The Congressional Budget [Office](https://www.cbo.gov/publication/62346) gave similar figures, saying the system as a whole generates about $300 million a year.
-That has made the camera program relevant as both a traffic-safety tool and a major source of city revenue, which is one reason the political fight over the cameras has grown so intense.

 ### In recent months, automated speed cameras in the District have been fighting for their survival.